 - Entry Fee: No Entry Fees

 Jarain Pitcher Plant Lake is a unique eco-tourism destination, named after the rare Nepenthes khasiana, a carnivorous pitcher plant found in Meghalaya.
 The lake, developed by the Soil and Water Conservation Department, is designed to resemble the pitcher plant, with even the boathouse and fountain reflecting its shape.
-This scenic waterbody is perfect for boating and birdwatching, as many migratory birds can be spotted here.
-The surrounding garden and arched bridge add to its charm, making it one of the best activities in Jowai for nature enthusiasts and photographers.
-The lake is easily accessible from the Jowai-Amlarem Road.

 11. Picnicking at the Looksi Kupli Park

-Looksi Kupli Park is a well-maintained recreational space that serves as a fantastic destination for Jowai family activities.
-Located in Looksi village, the park is known for its peaceful ambiance, lush greenery, and well-designed picnic areas.
 Children can enjoy play zones with slides and swings, while adults can relax at scenic viewpoints overlooking the Kupli River.
 The park also hosts local boat racing and swimming contests, making it a hub for adventure activities in Jowai.
-If you’re looking for a quiet escape from city life, this is one of the must-visit places in Jowai for families and nature lovers.
+If you're looking for a quiet escape from city life, this is one of the must-visit places in Jowai for families and nature lovers.

 12. Experience the Chad Sukra Festival

-Chad Sukra is a lively festival celebrated by the Pnar tribe in Jowai before the sowing season begins.
-It is a time of joy and thanksgiving, where people pray for a good harvest and good health.
 This festival in Meghalaya features colorful traditional dances, music, and grand feasts, bringing the entire community together.
-Visitors can watch the “dance of joy”, where men and women dressed in traditional attire perform rhythmic steps to the beat of drums.
-This festival is a great way to experience the rich culture of Jowai and enjoy the local traditions.
+Visitors can watch the "dance of joy", where men and women dressed in traditional attire perform rhythmic steps to the beat of drums.
+This festival is a great way to enjoy cultural experiences in Jowai and immerse yourself in the local traditions.

-- Location: Jowai, Meghalaya
+- Location: Jowai Meghalaya

 - Timings: Festival dates vary (usually in April/May)